 Albert Einstein has been quoted as defining insanity as “doing the same thing over and over again and expecting different results.”
 Luckily for you and I, we don’t have to be Einstein to retire early.
 However, we do have to do things differently than the masses if we want to achieve this drastically different financial outcome.
 To think otherwise would be insane.

-Statistics provided by Freddie Mac show that 85-90% of Americans buy homes with 30 year mortgages.
+Statistics provided by Freddie Mac show that about 90% of Americans buy homes with 30 year mortgages.
 Imagine the difference in your finances if you simply chose a less expensive home that you could pay off in 5-10 years.
 Not only would you eliminate 20-25 years of paying interest to a bank, but less expensive homes also tend to have lower upkeep costs, utilities, and taxes and less pressure to “keep up with the Joneses” next door.

 Another option would be to rent a small apartment close to your work and most common activities.
 This would drastically reduce your housing and transportation costs (typically the two biggest budget items for most people) with one simple decision.